The Equalizer (2021 TV series)

-The Equalizer is an American crime drama television series that premiered on CBS on February 7, 2021.
-It is the second reboot in the franchise, following the 2014 film and its 2018 and 2023 sequels, and is a reboot of the 1980s series with the same name.

-The series is co-created by executive producers Richard Lindheim, with Michael Sloan, and Queen Latifah, who also stars as the title character.
+The Equalizer is an American crime drama television series that aired for five seasons on CBS from February 7, 2021, to May 4, 2025.
+It is the reboot of the original series of the same name created by Michael Sloan and Richard Lindheim.
+The series is co-created by executive producers Lindheim, with Sloan, and Queen Latifah, who also stars as the titular character.
 John Davis, John Fox, Debra Martin Chase, Andrew Marlowe, and Terri Miller also serve as executive producers.
-Lindheim died from heart failure on January 18, 2021, while working on the series; the series premiere is dedicated to his memory.

-In March 2021, the series was renewed for a second season which premiered on October 10, 2021.
-In May 2022, the series was renewed for its third and fourth seasons.
-The third season premiered on October 2, 2022.
+In May 2025, the series was canceled after five seasons.

 Premise

-"The series centers around Robyn McCall, an enigmatic woman in New York City and single mother to teenage daughter Delilah with a mysterious background who uses her extensive skills to help those with nowhere else to turn, acting as a guardian angel and a defender for those who cannot defend themselves while pursuing her own redemption."
+The series centers on Robyn McCall, an enigmatic woman in New York City and single mother to teenage daughter, Delilah, with a mysterious background who uses her extensive skills to help those with nowhere else to turn, acting as a guardian angel and a defender for those who cannot defend themselves while pursuing her own redemption.